Samir Chatterjee - Professor

 PhD, University of Central Florida

-In 2002, I founded the Network Convergence Laboratory (NCL).
+In 2002, I founded the Network Convergence Laboratory (NCL) (renamed the IDEA Laboratory - Innovations Design Empowerment Applications).
 Our work integrates various aspects of social science, evaluation methods and technology building.
 For example, one of the projects we are launching is focused on designing interactive mobile software applications to persuade positive human behavior change.
 We are particularly targeting chronic illnesses such as obesity and diabetes as these ailments are largely made worse due to poor eating and exercise habits.
 This requires expertise in behavior change theories, context-aware server design and wireless networking.

 The students in our program bring valuable industry experience, maturity and diligence to the research projects they are involved in.
 Though many of our students are full-time professionals attending part-time, the experience and insights they bring to the classroom and research are quite valuable.
 CGU's small scale, family-like environment and collegial surrounding makes it an excellent place to work and do research.
 In addition, I think the fact that we are all striving hard to make this world a better place through research truly sets our school apart from other technology based programs.